gauthamvasan/OpenAI-Gym/Cartpole/Readme.md

 Run the file qlearn_neural_nets.py to train a neural net from scratch for this setting.
 The network has 4 inputs, two hidden layers
 (with 8 and 16 nodes each) and 2 output nodes (since, we need to calculate Q values for 2 actions).
 The activations are ReLU for the hidden layers and Linear for the output layer.

+The file dqn.py is based on the Deep Q Network paper which trained Atari using RL.
+It used experience replay and the same network as above